Go Library for Parallel Compression and Decompression

 Golang API for programmatically generating as well as reading standard GZIP files.
 Compress large files by splitting it into blocks and perform compression/decompression in parallel.

-The library is very stable and allows developers to programmatically generate as well as read standard GZIP files.
+The library is stable and allows developers to programmatically generate as well as read standard GZIP files.
 To get the best out of the library it is recommended to use compress or decompress a big amount of data (more than 2MB at a time).
-The library has included support for several important features such as compress files, decompress files, open and read GZIP files and much more.
+The library supports several important features such as compress files, decompress files, open and read GZIP files and much more.

 At A Glance

 An overview of pgzip features.

 - Read ZIP-archives

 - Modify ZIP-archives

 - Unzipping ZIP files